void-type/FoodStuffs/README.md

 ## Docker Support with multistage build

 Git clone and run the DockerFile.
-You don't need .Net or Yarn locally. buildDocker-Staging.ps1 will build and run a Docker container on port 3333.
+You don't need .Net or Node locally for this. buildDocker-Staging.ps1 will build and run a Docker container on port 3333.